 Is Stovetop Chicken Healthy?

 - The Gluten Free Garlic and Herb Putters just seemed to go well with a Stove Top BBQ Chicken as the main dish.
-These are pretty dang tasty, with Yukon Gold potatoes that are sweet and buttery and are full of that great garlic flavor.
+These are tasty, with Yukon Gold potatoes that are sweet and buttery and full of that great garlic flavor.

 - By the way, this Stove Top BBQ Chicken would be wonderful on a Wholemeal Roll, similar to a burger, if you have a healthy additional Food option available.
-If you have a little healthy extra left over, you could even add some cheddar.
+You could even add some cheddar if you have a little healthy extra left over.

 - It is flavorful and nutritious.
 It had a fantastic flavor and was both juicy and tender.
 This is one delicious barbeque chicken dish.

 - This boneless barbecue chicken is soft, juicy, and delicious—perfect for the whole family.
-Additionally, by adding your preferred gluten-free barbeque sauce, you may make this recipe gluten-free.
+Additionally, adding your preferred gluten-free barbeque sauce may make this recipe gluten-free.